-3.5.5.4 Credit risk
+3.5.4.3 Credit risk

-Credit risk is the risk arising from the possibility that a specific counterparty may be unable to meet its obligations under financial instrument contracts with the Fund.
-The Fund invests directly and indirectly through underlying investment funds in bonds and other fixed-income securities.
+Credit risk is the risk that a specific counterparty will fail to meet its obligations under financial instrument contracts with the Fund.
+The Fund directly invests in equities and, as a result, is not exposed to significant credit risk.

-The total amount of the maximum credit risk of the Fund is 71,771 (2023: 72,859).
+The total amount of the maximum credit risk of the Fund is 13,024 (2023: 18,851).